Tcadle434/polygon_raffle/README.md

 - [ ] Insurance for raffles
 - [ ] Integration with trusted DeFi services to transfer out the temporarily held funds
 - [ ] Raffles as a Service

+## Wen Launch?

+Theoretically, the platform is ready to launch on mainnet now.
+However, we want to take our time to fix all potential bugs and roll out a proper marketing campaign, so the demo is recorded on a custom testnet.
+We are aiming to go live in the next 2-3 weeks, but our MVP is ready now.